pencil2d/pencil2d.github.io/_posts/2024-05-17-icon-redesign.md

 ### Verifying the Result

 The Qt framework officially supports the [SVG 1.2 Tiny](http://www.w3.org/TR/SVGMobile12) specification, which means that not all fancy features that vector applications utilize will be supported.
-As such, if an icon ends up looking off, has a blank background, or does not show at all, we need to go back to the application and simplify the SVG until it looks correct.
+Therefore, if an icon ends up looking off, has a blank background, or does not show at all, we need to go back to the application and simplify the SVG until it looks correct.

 ## Want to Join the Fun?